 As the fighters begin the fight, music begins to play.
 Seriously!
 There’s a four piece band sitting and playing music during each fight.

 The music is kind of like a live soundtrack to the fight.
-The tempo increases as the action increases and ebbs when the action ebbs…but the music is also used to encourage the fighters to pick it up a bit and fight harder.
+The tempo increases as the action increases and ebbs when the action ebbs…but the music also encourages the fighters to pick up the pace a bit and fight harder.
 So which came first?
 No idea.